 So, while the airdrop gathered a lot of attention from the press and the crypto community, the other key motive was to develop BAYC’s story.
 The airdrop also kept the community engaged and MAYC also acted as a means for more members to be a part of the project at a lower tier of membership.

 Governance Tokens were the buzzword of 2021 thanks to DeFi’s commitment to its core premise of decentralization.

-The defining features of a governance token drop are the type of tokens being distributed, and why.
+The defining features of a governance token drop are the type of tokens disposable to distribute and why.
 Governance Tokens go beyond simply being stores of value: they also endow the holder with rights to vote on key decisions for the project.
 This means that the users can democratically decide how the project is run, and can be responsible for its future.
-Although the main objective of a governance token drop is decentralisation, it generally does also generate a buzz about the project as users discuss the drop on social media.
+Although the main objective of a governance token drop is decentralization.
+It generally does also generate a buzz about the project as users discuss the drop on social media.

 For example, Uniswap airdropped wallets that used its exchange 400 $UNI tokens based on the snapshot taken on September 1, 2020.
 At the time, this amounted to over a thousand dollars.
 That’s a lot to giveaway with no strings attached when you take into account that there were about 12,000 addresses!

 Further, Ethereum Name Server (a project that helps to improve the user experience of the Ethereum blockchain by replacing the long and chunky hexadecimal address with a human-readable .eth domain) sought to further democratize its governance and reward its early users by airdropping its native governance token, $ENS.

 Another sensational governance token airdrop came from 1Inch where they airdropped 10 million $1INCH tokens through their gas fees refund program.
 This was to encourage the adoption of their project and take a stance against high gas fees.